HUGH NEWELL JACOBSEN, FAIA (1929-2021)

 2002 - The Richard and Kim Fletcher Residence, 3811 Harding Place, Forest Hills, Nashville TN.
 Sold in 2020 to Keith and Maria Naisbitt.

 2003 - The Gordon and Carole Segal House, Snowmass CO.
-They were the founders of Crate and Barrel.
+The Segals founded Crate and Barrel.
 Project architects: Luther Weber, Simon Jacobsen.

 2004 - The Doug and Sarah Rivers House, 5190 Castle Creek Road, Snowmass, Aspen CO.